aws/aws-toolkit-vscode/CONTRIBUTING.md

 ### Run

-Due to the monorepo structure of the project, you can run the extension in VSCode by either opening the `aws-toolkit-vscode/packages/toolkit` folder directly, or adding it as a root folder in the VSCode Workspace.
+Due to the monorepo structure of the project, you must have the `aws-toolkit-vscode/packages/toolkit` folder open as root folder in the workspace.
+The easiest way to open the project: File > Open Workspace from File > choose `aws-toolkit-vscode/aws-toolkit-vscode.code-workspace`

 To run the extension from VSCode as a Node.js app: